Doctor Who and Sherlock Holmes fandoms have seen quite a lot of over lap in recent years thanks to one man, Steven Moffat.

 The Doctors relationship with his companions was often comparable to Holmes with Watson.
 Both Watson and the Doctors companions look on the Doctor and Holmes in awe due to their intellect, but also in some ways cut them down to size and keep them on their toes too.

 Both the Doctor and Holmes are also asexual too.
-Again in contrast to heroes like James T Kirk and James Bond or even supposedly loner heroes like Batman who still always have to have a love interest of some kind, Catwoman, Vicki Vale, Poison Ivy etc, the Doctor and Holmes (at least the Doctor during the classic era) have no romantic relationships at all, and virtually never show even the slightest romantic or even just sexual interest in anybody.
+In contrast to heroes like James T Kirk and James Bond or even supposedly loner heroes like Batman who still always have to have a love interest of some kind, Catwoman, Vicki Vale, Poison Ivy etc, the Doctor and Holmes (at least the Doctor during the classic era) have no romantic relationships at all.

-Thus as you can see parallels between the two characters could always be found way back to the Hartnell era.
-However it was really during Jon Pertwee’s time when Sherlock Holmes began to have a strong influence on Doctor Who in my opinion.
+Whilst these parallels between the two characters could always be found way back to the Hartnell era, it was really during Jon Pertwee’s time when Sherlock Holmes began to have a strong influence on Doctor.